apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 1. Config file - like the example above
 2. Model to be quantized
 3. Calibration dataloader
-4. Evaluation function - a function that takes a model as an argument and returns the accuracy that it achieves on a certain evaluation dataset.
+4. Evaluation function - a function that takes a model as an argument and returns the accuracy it achieves on a certain evaluation data set.

 Here is how to achieve the quantization using INC: